suryanox/suryanox/README.md

 ## What I'm Doing

-Building distributed backends with Kotlin and Scala, integrating AI into workflows, and tinkering with Rust, Python, and React for fun and side projects.
+Building distributed backends with Kotlin and Scala Professionally, integrating AI into travel tech workflows, and tinkering with Rust, Python, and React for fun and side projects.
 I enjoy rapid prototyping and sharing what I learn through open-source projects.

 ## Current Projects